wouterd/wouterd.github.io/_posts/2014-04-11-continuous-integration-using-docker-maven-and-jenkins.markdown

 ### Docker
 [Docker][docker] is a tool allows you to run multiple processes in their own containers on a machine without the overhead of virtual machines.
 It does give process separation and to the processes it looks like they're running in their own linux environment.
-Docker was created in Ruby and is basically an interface to [Linux Containers][lxc] (LXC), a feature of the linux kernel that was introduced in the 3.8 release.
+Docker was created in Go and is basically an interface to [Linux Containers][lxc] (LXC), a feature of the linux kernel that was introduced in the 3.8 release.

 Docker works well under Ubuntu and [Red Hat is working to make it enterprise ready for RHEL][docker-rhel].